singh932/NoFace/README.md

 ## 🚀 About Me

 NoFace is a responsive full stack face detection application.
+NoFace will detect faces in any image URL provided to it.

 ## Screenshots